 The idea of 100 days in office possibly dates back to US Democrat President Franklin Delano Roosevelt (FDR), who took charge in the midst of Great Depression and pushed through 15 key pieces of legislation to tackle unemployment and a broken financial system.

 The flurry of law making - which Mr Roosevelt discovered later had taken him exactly 100 days - formed the basis of the New Deal, which led his country out of the downturn.
 There have been books written on FDR and Barack Obama's 100 days in office.

 Many democratically elected governments around the world give out 100-day promises and report cards.
-Most recently, in March, Italy's new Prime Minister Matteo Renzi promised to "change the nation" in just 100 days.
+Most recently, in March, Italy's new Prime Minister Matteo Renzi promised to Italy PM proposes sweeping tax cuts in just 100 days.

 Yet, the blinding media spotlight on Prime Minister Narendra Modi's first 100 days in office appears at once to be both unprecedented and understandable.

 His landslide win in May showed how Mr Modi triggered a tsunami of hope in a country bristling with both ambition and frustration.
 He has tried to temper expectations by pledging that he would bring about change in the 60 months that would mark the end of his first term.

 So, in the words of commentator Swapan Dasgupta, the importance of "100 days is purely episodic" and, at best, "it is a tentative indication of the way the government plans to move".

 Some of Mr Modi's supporters say his biggest achievement so far lies in the reassertion of prime ministerial authority, a sense, as a commentator wrote, "of somebody in charge, of the buck stopping with someone".
 The Economist magazine pointedly said that the prime minister's early days had "shown a curious mix of resolve and caution".